ome/devspace/README.md

 * Updating omero-install scripts:

-In order to install additional components it is required to first adjust omero-install repository https://github.com/ome/omero-install
+In order to install additional components it is required to first adjust update files in [omero-install](https://github.com/ome/omero-install).
 Then fetch custom omero-install branch by updating each Dockerfile

     ├── nginx